ukparliament/ontologies/procedure/flowcharts/design-notes.md

 ## How is a procedure map with logic gates parsed in the context of a work package?

-The [published procedure model](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html) uses new step types - rather than route types such as allows, causes, precludes and requires.
+The [Procedure Ontology](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html) uses new step types - rather than route types such as allows, causes, precludes and requires.

 Steps are specialised as business steps.
 The step class is specialised as either a logic gate step or a decision step.